Clock synchronization with correlated photons: Author Contributions

 \section{Author Contributions}

-C.S. designed and performed the experiments.
-S.T. and S.S. developed essential hardware and software components with support from D.R.: S.S. developed the entanglement source.
+C.S. designed the experiments with guidance from D.R..
+C.S. performed the experiments.
+S.T. and S.S. developed essential hardware and software components with support and guidance from D.R.: S.S. and U.C. developed the entanglement source.
 C.S. wrote the main part of the Python processing script with assistance from S.T..
+A.K. developed the turbulence testing setup with assistance from N.L.D..
 F.S. proposed and directed the research.
 The first draft of the manuscript was written by C.S., F.S. and D.R. with assistance by M.C.P..
 All authors discussed the results and reviewed the manuscript.